 These notes and footnotes (1-3) refer to the list of courses

-A number of subjects include requirements for the development of project work for either internal or external assessment, for example, Visual Arts, Drama, Design and Technology.
+external assessment, for example, Visual Arts, Drama, Design and Technology.
 Projects developed for assessment in one subject are not to be used either in full or in part of assessment in any other subject.